Ben5/TerrainGen/README.md

 A little PHP app to generate and draw a 2D map consisting of different terrain types (ocean, beach, grass, etc).

-Requires the following lines in httpd.conf:
+This project runs on my Reverb framework, and as such requires the following lines in httpd.conf:

     <Directory {document root dir}>
     RewriteEngine on